Delta, American, United in White House talks to receive government support

 The conversations are in the early stages and no specific proposals have been exchanged, people said.
 Airlines have been sounding the alarm in talks with government officials about potentially having to furlough tens of thousands of employees and warning that urgent action is needed.
 Bastian said he was "optimistic" about receiving government support but said the "form and value is unpredictable" and the company could not put its "future at risk waiting on aid from our government."

-Delta announced a 40% capacity cut in the coming months, the largest in its history, including eliminating all flights to continental Europe for the next 30 days.
+Delta announced a 40% capacity cut in the coming months, the largest in its history, including eliminating most flights to continental Europe starting on Monday.
 To preserve cash, Delta will park up to 300 aircraft, defer new aircraft deliveries and delay other investment initiatives, in addition to implementing a hiring freeze.

 Delta, United and American have all raised capital in recent weeks, with United tapping $2 billion.
 Their share prices have fallen by between 40%-56% over the past month.
 Smaller Alaska Airlines said on Friday it borrowed $388 million from existing credit facilities.
 It noted it has 133 aircraft that could be financed, if necessary, to generate another $2.5 billion.